LiftMaster 4-6 Error: Travel Limit or Sensor Fault

 Will a power outage cause a 4-6 error?

-How do I know if the problem is the travel limits versus the sensors?
+How do I know if it's the travel limits versus the sensors?

 Can I fix a LiftMaster 4-6 code myself or do I need a technician?